 NEW YORK - If an iced coffee from Dunkin' Donuts is part of your afternoon routine, expect a nudge to buy a cookie or doughnut you didn't plan on.

-Dunkin' Brands CEO Nigel Travis said in a phone interview Thursday that the company is pushing to get its cashiers to "upsell" to afternoon customers.
+Dunkin' Brands CEO Nigel Travis said Thursday that the company is pushing to get its cashiers to "upsell" to afternoon customers.
 It's part of an effort to increase sales after stores have emptied out after the morning rush.
 In the afternoon, customers who do come in are mostly just searching for a drink.

 Upselling of this kind - often called "suggestive selling" in the fast-food world - is common.
 Who hasn't been asked "Would you like fries with that?"
 But it's not a strategy Dunkin' has aggressively pushed in the past, because most the chain's business is in the morning when customers are in a rush and speed is the top priority.